On the multiplicity of arrangements of congruent zones on the sphere

+Now we return to the proof of Theorem~\ref{lowerbound}.
+We start with proving the first statement of Theorem~\ref{lowerbound} by induction on the dimension $d$.

+Clearly, we may assume that $n\geq d$.
+Note that under the assumptions of Theorem~\ref{lowerbound}, any $d$ of the $n$ central great spheres of the zones divide $S^{d-1}$ into spherical simplices as the intersection of their hyperplanes is equal to the origin.
+On the other hand, Lemma~\ref{lemma-incircle} guarantees that the spherical polytopes determined by the central great spheres of the $n$ zones do not have more than $d$ facets, therefore they are all spherical simplices.

-Lemma~\ref{lemma-incircle} yields immediately that each spherical polygon determined by the $n$ central great circles of the zones is a spherical triangle.
-The vertices and sides of these triangular domains form a planar graph $G$ on $S^2$.
+Let $d=2$.
+Then the vertices and sides of the triangular domains determined by the central great circles of the zones form a planar graph $G$ on $S^2$.
 The number $v$ of vertices is $2{n\choose 2}$, and the number of edges is $2n(n-1)$.
 By Euler's formula, the number $f$ of faces (the number of spherical triangles) is

 Furthermore, the degree of each vertex is four, thus $4v=3f$, which yields that

 The only positive root of the above quadratic equation is $n=3$.